grid.atomgrid module

 Parameters

-• center (ndarray(3,), optional, keyword-only argument) – Cartesian coordinates of the grid center.
+• center (ndarray(3,), optional) – Cartesian coordinates of the grid center.
 If None, the origin is used.

 Initialize AtomGrid class that splits radial sections into sectors which specified degrees.